govau/design-system-site/content/get-started/design-assets/content.md

 <img alt="A screenshot of a user selecting a colour in sketch" src="/assets/img/get-started/select-color.png" width="350">

-Once selected in the menu you can press `Edit` -> `Find and replace color`.
+Once selected in the menu you can press `Edit` -> `Find and replace colour`.

 <img alt="A screenshot of a user opening the menu and pressing edit, find and replace colour" src="/assets/img/get-started/replace-color-menu.png" width="350">

-You can now select a new color, to make sure colours with opacity don't change make sure `Preserve original opacity` is selected.
+You can now select a new colour.
+To avoid opacity changing when selecting a new colour, make sure the `Preserve original opacity` option is selected.

 <img alt="A screenshot of a user opening the menu and pressing edit, find and replace colour" src="/assets/img/get-started/replace-color-prompt.png" width="350">